 - So you’re saying I can’t miss my husband because I knew he’d be gone sometimes?

 - I didn’t sign up for the military.
-I “signed up” to love and support my spouse, to marry him and have a family with him.
+I “signed up” to love and support my spouse, to marry him and have a family with them.

-3. Constant assumptions I cheat on my husband when he’s away: A manager once told me “well it’s good you don’t have kids.
+3. Constant assumptions I cheat on my spouse when they are away: A manager once told me “well it’s good you don’t have kids.
 It’ll make it easier when you guys get a divorce for when either of you gets caught cheating.”
 Another reader wrote: When one of my friends and I (a gay guy friend of mine) had lunch “I can’t believe you’re married and on a date with someone else.”

-- Just because you’ve watched Army Wives doesn’t mean we all cheat on our husbands!
+- Just because you’ve watched Army Wives doesn’t mean we all cheat on our spouses!

 - Every milspouse I know is way too busy working and taking care of children during deployment to have any time for cheating!